 - In any Contract Year, Supplier’s liability in the aggregate for all alleged Liabilities or Claims in relation to the Agreement (whether under statute, contract, negligence or other tort, indemnity, or any other legal theory) will be limited to, and shall not exceed, the amount of the Fees paid by Customer to Supplier in the current Contract Year in respect of the Service.

 - Supplier will not be liable to Customer or any third-party provider for any Liability or Claim arising (whether under statute, contract, negligence or other tort, indemnity, or otherwise) in relation to any Consequential Loss, whether or not Supplier has been advised of the possibility of such damage.

 - Supplier’s Liability under or in connection with this Agreement will be reduced to the extent, if any, to which Customer or its Personnel acts or omissions cause or contribute to the Claims and Liabilities of Customer.

 13.3 Commercial Relationship: The Service is provided for commercial purposes only.
 Customer acknowledges that it is not obtaining the Service for personal or household use and that this Agreement is not an agreement for personal consumer services.

-14.1 Except to the extent caused by Supplier’s gross negligence or wilful misconduct, Customer is liable for and agree to indemnify, defend and hold Supplier, and Supplier’s officers, directors, employees, agents, Personnel, successors, and assigns, harmless for and against any and all Claims and Liabilities resulting directly or indirectly from:
+14.1 Except to the extent caused by Supplier’s gross negligence or willful misconduct, Customer is liable for and agree to indemnify, defend and hold Supplier, and Supplier’s officers, directors, employees, agents, Personnel, successors, and assigns harmless for and against any and all Claims and Liabilities resulting directly or indirectly from:

 - any information provided by Customer or any Authorized User that is not accurate, up to date or complete or is misleading or a misrepresentation;